sherif-gamal111/Yalla_Kora-Web-Scraping-Football-Website-/README.md

-#YallaKora Football Matches Web Scraper
+# 🏆YallaKora Football Matches Web Scraper

 A Python web scraping project that extracts detailed football match information from YallaKora Match Center based on a user-provided date, then saves the results into a structured CSV file with full UTF-8 support.